nmaiti/alpine_docker-ddclient/README.md

 use ddclient to update dynamic dns of name servers.
-Example configs are kept inside /etc/ddclient/config put the ddclient.conf inside config folder
+Example configs are kept inside /etc/ddclient/config put the ddclient.conf inside ddclient-config folder

 ## Usage
 ### Using Dockerfile